strapi/documentation/docs/user-docs/latest/users-roles-permissions/configuring-administrator-roles.md

 ### Configuring role's permissions

 The permissions area of an administrator role editing interface allows to configure in detail what actions an administrator can do for any part of the Strapi application.
-It is displayed as a table, split into 4 categories: Collection Types, Single Types, Plugins and Settings.
+It is displayed as a table, split into 4 categories: Collection types, Single types, Plugins and Settings.

-#### Collection and Single Types
+#### Collection and Single types

-The Collection Types and Single Types categories respectively list all available collection and single types for the Strapi application.
+The Collection types and Single types categories respectively list all available collection and single types for the Strapi application.
 For each content type, the administrators can have the permission to perform the following actions: create, read, update, delete and publish.

-To configure Collection or Single Types permissions for a role:
+To configure Collection or Single types permissions for a role:

-1. Go to the Collection Types or Single Types category of the permissions table.
+1. Go to the Collection types or Single types category of the permissions table.
 2. Tick the box on the left of the name of the content type to give access to.
 By default, all actions can be performed for all fields of the content type.
 3. (optional - Enterprise Edition only) Untick the action-related boxes to prevent actions of your choice.
 4. (optional) Click the name of the content type to display its full list of fields.
 Untick the field and action-related boxes to prevent access and/or action for the fields of your choice.
 If the [Internationalization plugin](/user-docs/latest/plugins/strapi-plugins.md#internationalization-plugin) is installed, define also what permissions should be granted for each available locale.